 Efficient harness manufacturing is becoming even more of an issue today as designs incorporate elements from various disciplines into what are now called systems of systems.
 Consider the current trends in the automotive market where electronic and mechanical engineering are becoming almost indistinguishable.

 The Capital suite from Mentor Graphics is one of the leading harness automation products.
-To support it and encourage a shift away from predominantly manual harness design, the company has come up with an eight-point plan for improving the design-to-manufacture flow, split across three stages within it.
+To support it and encourage a shift away from predominantly manual harness design, the company has come up with an eight-point plan for improving the design-to-manufacture flow, split across three categories within it.

-Stage One: Design cost and cycle time:
+A. Design cost and cycle time:

 - You must simplify assembly with the automated, algorithmic identification of sub-assemblies.

 - Make sure that you automate your harness engineering and validation across the bill of materials (BoM).

 B. Design and process quality:

 - Both automate and control your change management processes.